This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - 1 tsp. raw honey

-- Carefully toss all of the ingredients together.
+- Gently toss all of the ingredients together.

-- Best eaten the same day it is made, but will keep in the fridge for a few days.
+- This salad is best if eaten the same day it is made, but will keep in the fridge for a few days.